blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

 **FAILURE**
   Job executed correctly, but exited with a failure.

+**RETRY**
+  Job failed because of an infrastructure failure.
+This can be anything like connection issue, drive corruption, full disk, corrupted git cache, etc.

 **RETRY_LIMIT**
   The ``pre-run`` playbook failed more than the maximum number of retry ``attempts``.